arc-l/mrps/README.md

-This repository will be updated with the implementation of the methods we developed for carrying out multi-robot parcel sorting (MRPS).
+This repository will be updated with the implementation of algorithms for carrying out multi-robot parcel sorting (MRPS), upon the publication of the results.
 Stay tuned!